 MGK – Vanguard Mega Cap Growth ETF

-Investors wanting to specifically target mega-caps (think Apple, Microsoft, Amazon, etc.) can use the Vanguard Mega Cap Growth ETF (MGK).
+Investors wanting to specifically target mega-caps (think Apple, Google, Microsoft, Amazon, etc.) can use the Vanguard Mega Cap Growth ETF (MGK).
 This fund seeks to track the CRSP US Mega Cap Growth Index.
 It has over 100 holdings and an expense ratio of 0.07%.

 VONG – Vanguard Russell 1000 Growth ETF